 A supermoon is a celestial event that describes the moon at its closest proximity to the Earth in its orbit (or reaches “perigee”).
 As a result, the moon appears to be bigger and brighter than usual.
 These seemingly magical moons tend to follow naming traditions that reflect occurrences happing in nature during the season.
 July’s full moon moniker is derived from the antlers of male deers (bucks) growing to their fullest around this time of year before being shed.

-And though a naked eye might not be able to tell, the supermoon will be 7% larger than a regular full moon, reports The Old Farmer’s Almanac.
+According to The Old Farmer’s Almanac at its closest point, the Full Buck Supermoon will only be 222,089.3 miles from the Earth, surpassing last month’s Strawberry Moon by ~124 miles.
+And though the naked eye might not be able to tell, the supermoon will be 7% larger than a regular full moon.